PlatONnetwork/platon.py/docs/troubleshooting.rst

     False

 There's a variety of explanations for why you may see ``False`` here.
-If you're running a local node, such as Geth, double-check that you've indeed started the binary and that you've started it from the intended directory - particularly if you've specified a relative path to its ipc file.
+If you're running a local node, such as Gplaton, double-check that you've indeed started the binary and that you've started it from the intended directory - particularly if you've specified a relative path to its ipc file.